semiprime/pygenda/docs/Contributing.md

-We'd also welcome custom icons to improve the visual aspect of the application (e.g. icons to show events in Year View, an app icon, icons for the soft buttons).
+We'd also welcome custom icons to improve the visual aspect of the application (e.g. icons to show events in Year View, an app icon, icons for the softkeys).
 Contact us about this first (also, no AI-generated icons, please).

 Documentation